inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave1/ObligatoriskOppgave1.md

 Workflow: As describe in ``Task 1``.
 Common docs: Google drive.

 #### User stories
-Story: As a player I will be able to see a board.
-So that I can see the board to play on.
+Story: As a player I want to see a board, to be able to know what's happening in the game.

 Acceptance criteria:
 * Given that the board shows a cell, the board has only one in height and one in width (one cell).
 * Given that a board appears, when the board has no robots / items on it, all cells are empty.